Home of the Sewalot Site

 Cheapest of the range the $2.50 Pony.
 Very sought after today and identical to the Triumph.

-I know the Midget and Reliable sewing machines came from 46 East Jackson Boulevard, Chicago, Illinois.
+I know the Midget, Reliable, Victor and Pony sewing machines came from 46 East Jackson Boulevard, Chicago, Illinois.
 Was this a manufacturing plant or main showroom?

 I know their later, Empire Sewing Machine, had a metal badge on the body saying...